metosin/ring-http-response/README.md

 ## Usage

 This library covers most/all of the available (http-statuses)[http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html] as response generating functions.
-These functions take either a `body`, `url` or no parameter to meet the requirements of the http spec.
+These functions take either a `body`, `url` or no parameter in align with the http spec.

 Check out the [facts](https://github.com/metosin/ring-http-response/blob/master/test/ring/util/http_response_test.clj).